Back to All Events

 Political Authority

-Together, we will explore these questions in an open and reflective setting, considering how each of us navigates the tension between obedience, resistance, and responsibility.
+Together, we explored these questions in an open and reflective setting, considering how each of us navigates the tension between obedience, resistance, and responsibility.

-This meetup will feature a short talk from Henry Davidson, currently pursuing a postgraduate Master’s degree in Philosophy.
+This meetup featured a short talk from Henry Davidson, currently pursuing a postgraduate Master’s degree in Philosophy.
 Henry has previously studied Philosophy at the University of Birmingham, where his undergraduate dissertation explored Political Cosmopolitanism.
 His current thesis defends the concept of Epistocracy as a political foundation for society.

-Henry’s talk will draw on the work of key thinkers such as Robert Paul Wolff (In Defense of Anarchism), John Locke (Two Treatises of Government), and Jason Brennan (Against Democracy), offering a provocative lens on authority, legitimacy, and the role of the individual.
+Henry’s talk drew on the work of key thinkers such as Robert Paul Wolff (In Defense of Anarchism), John Locke (Two Treatises of Government), and Jason Brennan (Against Democracy), offering a provocative lens on authority, legitimacy, and the role of the individual.

 As always, The Philosopher’s Yard provides a neutral, welcoming space for dialogue and reflection.
-Whether you are well-versed in political philosophy or simply curious about the nature of authority and responsibility, this is an opportunity to share your perspectives and listen to diverse viewpoints from fellow thinkers.
+Whether you were well-versed in political philosophy or simply curious about the nature of authority and responsibility, this was an opportunity to share your perspectives and listen to diverse viewpoints from fellow thinkers.

 Previous